badosu/coil/README.md

 ### Resources

-Any file stored on the `public/` folder will be served at the `/public` route
+Any file stored on the `assets/` folder will be served at the `/assets` route.

 ### Templates